 The fact is, money is just a tool used to bring happiness.

-Note that when we are talking about happiness we are looking for fulfillment, not temporary happiness.
+Note that when talking about happiness, we are looking for fulfillment, not temporary happiness.

-I know a lot of people who want money just to buy things when their closet is already filled with “stuff” that they got tired of.
+I know many people who want money to buy things when their closet is already filled with “stuff” that they get tired of.

 It just doesn’t make sense!

-You need to realize that material things bring only temporary happiness and you need to keep buying things to keep that level of happiness, it’s like a drug!
+You need to realize that material things bring only temporary happiness to people, and you need to keep buying things to keep that level of happiness; it’s like a drug!

-Now don’t think I’m telling you to be a square and have one pair of sneakers like forever.
+Don’t think I’m telling you to be square and have one pair of sneakers forever.
 No, not all at.

-I’m just saying that you should think about if what you’re buying will make you happy or is it just an impulse purchase.
+I’m just saying that you should think about whether what you’re buying will make you happy or is just an impulse purchase.

 This will be sure to change your mind about spending money.

-Some are you thinking “well duh!
-I know material things will not make me happy that’s why I spend my money on experiences, not things.”
+Some are you thinking, “Well, duh!
+I know material things will not make me happy, so I spend my money on experiences, not things.

-This is better but this still doesn’t lead to the fulfilled life I was talking about.
+Spending money on experiences is better, but this still doesn’t lead to the fulfilled life I was talking about.

-Let me get this straight, I think everyone should travel and experience different parts of the world, different cultures, and different lifestyles.
+Let me get this straight: everyone should travel and experience different parts of the world, cultures, and lifestyles.

 It is so important to expand your mind and not be locked into one perception of life.

-Experiences allow you to find things that you love to do (your desires) and also show you what you don’t like to do.
+Experiences allow you to find things you love to do (your desires) and show you what you don’t like to do.

-I believe experiences are so important to a fulfilled life but you need to take it one step further to become truly fulfilled.
+I believe experiences are crucial to a fulfilled life, but you must take it one step further to become truly fulfilled.

 To live a truly fulfilled life is to have a sense of purpose.
-Now I know this is vague so let’s dig a little deeper into what this means.
+I know this is vague, so let’s dig deeper into what this means.

 I believe a sense of purpose means to do something that means so much to you that you can do it for the rest of your life and feel fulfilled.

-This is the key here, to feel fulfilled.
+This is the key here is to feel fulfilled.

-I wish I can tell you exactly what your purpose is so you can find true happiness as soon as possible.
+I wish I could tell you exactly your purpose so you can find true greater happiness as soon as possible.

-It usually takes a long time to find your purpose, while some might find their purpose fairly quick, this is not the case for most people.
+Finding your purpose usually takes a long time; while some might find it quickly, this is not the case for most people.

 “People take different roads seeking fulfillment and happiness.
 Just because they’re not on your road doesn’t mean they’ve gotten lost.” ―Dalai Lama

-Simply, your purpose is something to live for.
-We are alive but most of us are not truly living.
+Your purpose is something to live for.
+We are alive, but most of us are not truly living.